 Outbreaks of hemorrhagic fever with renal syndrome (HFRS) occur regularly in Russia, especially in the Privolzhskiy Federal District (chiefly the Mariy El, Bashkortostan, Udmurtiya, and Tatarstan Republics, which are located within the Privolzhskiy Federal District).
 The number of cases generally peaks every 3 years.
 Hemorrhagic fever with renal syndrome is caused by a hantavirus and is acquired by exposure to rodent excreta, often by the aerosol route.
 The infection is not transmitted from person-to-person.
 Most cases occur in late autumn and early winter, when the rodents move into human dwellings.
 Cases also occur in the spring and summer, when people go into their gardens and visit the countryside and forests.
 Most travelers are at low risk for infection.

-Six cases of hemorrhagic fever with renal syndrome were reported from Belgorod in the first half of 2014, and 67 cases were reported from Udmurtia in the first two months of 2014.
+In the first eight months of 2014, there were 134 cases of hemorrhagic fever with renal syndrome in the Saratov region.
+Six cases were reported from Belgorod in the first half of 2014, and 67 cases were reported from Udmurtia in the first two months of 2014.
 A total of 70 cases were reported from the Udmurtia region in the first five months of 2011, and more than 200 cases were reportedfrom Udmurtia in July and August 2011.
 Twelve cases of hemorrhagic fever with renal syndrome was reported from Tatarstan in a single week in November 2010, probably signifying the start of the annual epidemic season.
 A total of 10 cases were reported from Moscow oblast in the first half of 2010.
 A total of 60 cases of hemorrhagic fever with renal syndrome were reported from the Ashinsky region between November 2009 and January 2010, about three times the number reported during the same period one year before.
 There were 188 cases of HFRS reported from the Yaroslavl oblast for the year 2009, about one-third more than in 2008, and the high rate of infection appeared to be continuing into 2010.
 For the first half of 2009, a total of 675 cases were reported from the Bashkortostan Republic.
 For the first seven months of 2009, a total of 306 cases were recorded in the Republic of Udmurtiya.
 During the first five months of 2009, more than 120 cases were reported from the Penza region.
 For the first quarter of 2009, a total of 44 cases were recorded in the Republic of Mariy-El, about seven times the number reported during the same period the previous year.
 An increased number of cases was also reported in April 2009 from the Orenburg Oblast and the Republic of Tatarstan.